Led by Castle and Clingan, defending champ UConn returns to NCAA title game, beating Alabama 86-72

 The Huskies kept their composure amid the Alabama 3-point barrage, calmly ran their offense and led 44-40 at halftime.

+“We just had to stay together, tighten up on the defensive end,” Karaban said.

 UConn kept rolling in the second half and Nelson kept the Tide within reach.
-His thunderous dunk over Clingan had Tide coach Nate Oats screaming and squatting like he was doing the Haka.
+His thunderous dunk over Clingan had Oats screaming and squatting like he was doing the Haka.

 Oats’ friend Hurley had the last laugh — or scream.